 Use only two employees when conducting the inventory counts.
 One employee will actually count the product and the second employee will record the counts onto to the inventory product count sheet.
 It is not recommended to use more than two employees during this process, the more employees involved in the process the chance of more errors.

 Once you complete your inventory counts, then enter those figures into your main inventory worksheet, you may have a POS system where those figures can be entered into or you may have an excel spreadsheet that you can use.
 Once you have recorded those counts, then you should be able to view your alcohol or food cost percentage for that particular period.

-Below is the national average for food & alcohol benchmarks:
+Below is the national average for food and alcohol benchmarks: